sforcloud/August-Devops-Class/README.md

-## Now we are looking at merge conflict and resolutions
+## Now we are looking at merge conflict and resolutions by windowsuser